Great! Now that you’re logged in, you should enter your club’s ‘Officials’ tab to show you an overview of your officials’ Safe Selection progress.

 “I have nothing to declare or I have something to declare”

 Regardless of whether an official thinks a conviction is, or is not, relevant to their specific role, any convictions which are noted or will be noted on a PVG certificate must be declared on the Self-Declaration form.
-Should this be the case when given the two options above, the officials should select “I have something to declare” and complete the Self-Declaration form and submit this via email to Michelle at SWF:
+Should this be the case, when given the two options above, the officials should select “I have something to declare” and complete and return the Self-Declaration form shared with the official within the advised timeframe to:

 Since 2018, it has been mandatory for every affiliated SWF Club to have at least one named Child Wellbeing and Protection Officer.

-• Children’s Wellbeing in Scottish Football e-Learning course
+Children’s Wellbeing in Scottish Football e-Learning course (see Declarations and e-Learning section)

-The named official must have completed either the Managing Children’s Wellbeing Workshop which is run by the Scottish FA or the “In Safe Hands” training offered by Children 1st.
+The named official must have completed either the Managing Children’s Wellbeing course which is run by the Scottish FA or the Child Wellbeing & Protection in Sport training run by sportscotland.

 You can find course dates and times by following the links below